top of page

 She was educated at Belair Primary School, Seymour College, Scotch College, the University of Adelaide, and the University of South Australia.

 Jane now refers to herself as an “accidental PNG historian” but is a Chartered Accountant and CPA by training.
-Jane commenced her career with the “big 4” firm KPMG where she worked for 7 years in their Adelaide and Cairns offices.
+She commenced her career with the “big 4” firm KPMG where Jane worked for 7 years in their Adelaide and Cairns offices.

-After moving to Sydney in 1999 Jane worked in a number of interesting and challenging roles including that of :
+After moving to Sydney in 1999 after tyhe sale of her accountinmg firm, Jane worked in a number of interesting and challenging roles including that of :

 Director of Finance and Audit for NITV the National Indigenous Television Channel, from start up to consolidation with TV broadcaster SBS ;

-Chief Financial Officer of Link-Up (NSW) Aboriginal Corporation who reunite members of the Stolen Generation ;
+Chief Financial Officer of Link-Up (NSW) Aboriginal Corporation an organisation which reunites members of the Stolen Generation ;

-Chief Financial Officer of Vanessa Stoykov’s financial education Evolution Media Group ;
+Chief Financial Officer of Vanessa Stoykov’s financial education company Evolution Media Group during which time their TV shows like The Bottom Line and The Investment Series were broadcast on Channel 9 ;

 Financial Controller of the prestigious private members’ organisation, The Women’s Club ; and